AtanasovAtanas/interactive-content/EN/01-Introduction-to-HTML-and-CSS/03-Introduction-to-CSS.md

 - External and internal style sheets
 - Browser default

-So, an `inline` style has the highest priority, and will override `external` and `internal` styles and browser defaults.
+So, an `inline` style has the highest priority and will override `external` and `internal` styles and browser defaults.

 Also, one HTML element can be targeted by multiple CSS rules.
 Let's use a simple heading for example:
 ```html